Molecule-Serverless/molecule-artifact/README.md

 The same case can be transparently run on a CPU-DPU setting, in which case you should start two XPU-shim and assigning them different IDs.

-Build and run XPU-shim:
+1. Ensure you have built Molecule using ./build_all.sh

+2. Start the XPU-shim on local node

+Commands:

 	cd xpu-shim/src
-	make -j8
-	# create the shared dir used to communicate between XPU-shim and functions
-	sudo mkdir -p /tmp/fifo_dir
 	sudo ./moleculeos -i 0

-Run benchmarks:
+3. Run benchmarks:

 	cd molecule-js-env && git checkout hetero_ipc_neighborIPC
 	cd src/tests/ipc/stages/